Amarabright/Sales-Performance-Analysis/README.md

 I also created Measures in a table named "Key Measures".

-The queries i wrote on SQL are on compiled and also uploaded here in this repository as [SalesPerformanceScript.sql](https://github.com/Amarabright/Sales-Performance-Analysis/blob/main/SalesPerformanceScript.sql)
+The queries i wrote on SQL are compiled and also uploaded here in this repository as [SalesPerformanceScript.sql](https://github.com/Amarabright/Sales-Performance-Analysis/blob/main/SalesPerformanceScript.sql)

 ---
 ## Data Modelling: